-This tutorial explains how to download files after replacing a hard drive containing files backed up with Code42 CrashPlan.
-This tutorial applies to replacing any storage drive, such as an external drive, hard drive, or solid state drive (SSD).
+This tutorial explains how to download files after replacing a hard drive that had backed up files.
+This applies to replacing any storage drive, such as an external drive, hard drive, or solid state drive (SSD).

 If you are replacing your entire system or a drive containing your operating system, refer to the instructions for downloading all files on a new drive instead.
 The article below applies to replacing a drive used for storage only.